Nearly 6 years working in flagships for a global fast fashion brand taught me a lot about how (and how not) to run a successful retail business.

 Store-to-store: where merchandise is transferred between stores to compensate for lean inventory levels.
 This way if a customer likes what they see in-store, but that store doesn’t hold any inventory, a rider can be dispatched to get the desired item to the store closest to the customer.

 Buy in-store, deliver to home: One version of this is much like the example above.
-In the case where inventory is not on hand, the requires item/s can be delivered to the home of the customer from another store.
+In the case where inventory is not on hand, the required item/s can be delivered to the home of the customer from another store or warehouse.